 Restriction sites for corresponding enzymes are shown as vertical lines with the position of the starting nucleotides.
 The sites should be unique, but it pays to check, as derivative vectors often contain additional forgotten sequences.

-What About Antibiotic Resistance Genes?
+Where Can I Find Antibiotic Resistance Genes?

 pBR322 has two antibiotic resistance genes: tet (tetracycline resistance) and amp (ampicillin resistance).
-These genes encode an efflux pump (tetR) and beta-lactamase (ampR) to excrete tetracycline and ampicillin from the cell, respectively.
+These genes encode an efflux pump (tetR) and beta-lactamase (ampR) that excrete tetracycline and ampicillin from the cell, respectively.
 Tet and amp are read in different directions.

-Bear in mind that enzyme beta-lactamase is not specific in detoxifying penicillin-derived antibiotics.
+Bear in mind that the enzyme beta-lactamase is not specific in detoxifying penicillin-derived antibiotics.
 So even if you have two plasmids with different origins of replication, you will not be able to select two plasmids at the same time if one expresses a methicillin resistance gene and the other expresses an ampicillin resistance gene.

 How Does Replication Start and Stop?

 In addition to genes, plasmids often include transcription promoters and terminators derived from E. coli phages.
 Promoters from phages SP6 and T7 are often used for in vitro RNA amplification.
-They require phage polymerases and are therefore inactive in vivo.
+They require phage polymerases and are, therefore, inactive in vivo.

-Plasmid maps are always evolving, so it is likely that your contributions will be left for your future colleagues.
+And remember, homebrew plasmid maps are always evolving, so it is likely that your contributions will be left for your future colleagues.
 Please include as many details as possible in your map!
 Happy map reading and drawing.

-- Balbás P, Soberón X, Merino E, Zurita M, Lomeli H, Valle F, Flores N, Bolivar F (1986).
-“Plasmid vector pBR322 and its special-purpose derivatives — a review”.
-Gene.
-50 (1-3):3–40. doi:1016/0378-1119(86)90307-0.
+- Balbás P, Soberón X, Merino E, Zurita M, Lomeli H, Valle F, Flores N, and Bolivar F (1986) Plasmid vector pBR322 and its special-purpose derivatives — a review.
+Gene 50:3–40

-- Geertsma ER, Dutzler R. (2011).
-A versatile and efficient high-throughput cloning tool for structural biology.
-50(15):3272–8. doi: 10.1021/bi200178z
+- Geertsma ER and Dutzler R (2011) A versatile and efficient high-throughput cloning tool for structural biology.
+Biochem 50(15):3272–8